-- After briefing, respond to the North Oakland area, prepared to respond to crowd activity. - Conduct liaison with event leaders throughout the operation. - Communicate with crowd during rallies and marches, in order to provide support, guidance, and direction. - Be prepared to provide dispersal orders and egress routes.
+- After briefing, respond to the downtown area, prepared to respond to crowd activity. - Conduct liaison with event leaders throughout the operation. - Communicate with crowd during rallies and marches, in order to provide support, guidance, and direction. - Provide crowd direction and movement info for MFF, to include crowd size, composition, tempo, and posture. - Be prepared to provide warning and dispersal orders and egress routes.